KamilLegault/AIND-Sudoku/README.md

 ## Introductory Project: Diagonal Sudoku Solver

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: The naked twins problem arises when two boxes in the same unit share the same two possible values.
+These boxes are referred as naked twins.
+Since there are only two identical options for two boxes, these options can't be used by any other box(apart from the twins)in the unit, otherwise one of the twins would end up with no possible value.
+Constraint propagation is then used by determining if a sudoku unit contains naked twins, and if it does, by propagating the value of the twins to the other boxes of that same unit.
+This is accomplished by removing the twins values from all other boxes in that unit.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: Constraing propagation is used by creating two new units that further constrain the boxes that are present on the diagonal.
+Once a the value of a box in one of these two units is determined, the other potential values of other boxes in the same unit are updated.

 ### Install